 The scope of our art, political thought, and process is diverse in nature.
-We recognize the importance of our collective strength as marginalized artists in the film industry.
+We recognize the importance of our collective strength.
 Core members of the NNFS hold creative space to workshop ongoing film projects, fundraise, and gain visibility for our own work.

-We regularly exhibit quality works by both emerging and established black female filmmakers around the world through our website and screening events.
-It is our priority to provide opportunities to highlight quality works by black female artists.
-Additionally, we organize theme-based film screenings for new audiences.
+We regularly exhibit works by both emerging and established black women and non-binary filmmakers around the world through our website and screening events such as the Black Women's Film Conference.
+It is our priority to provide opportunities to highlight quality works by black women artists.